-• Whistleblowing Channel, which makes it possible to inform the audit committee of financial and accounting irregularities, in addition to possible breaches of the code of conduct and irregular activities at the organisation, stating, as appropriate, whether this is confidential.
+• Whistleblowing channel, which allows for the reporting to the audit committee of irregularities of a financial and accounting nature, in addition to possible breaches of the code of conduct and irregular activities in the organisation, stating, if applicable, whether it is confidential in nature and whether it allows for anonymous reporting, respecting the rights of the complainant and the reported party.

 The FCC Group has a Whistleblowing Channel, through which it is possible to confidentially report activities and behaviours that may involve a breach of any of the aspects of the Code of Ethics and Conduct, including potential irregularities that could have criminal consequences.
-All communications are managed by the Compliance Committee applying the defined protocol, thus guaranteeing confidentiality.
-The management of the Whistleblowing Channel is regulated in the Whistleblowing Channel Procedure, approved by the FCC Board of Directors.